Home / GraphQL API

 { "data": { "ping": "pong" }, "extensions": { "requestId": "REQUEST_ID" } }

-When developing against GraphQL APIs, it is helpful to use a GUI tool that leverages introspection to provide documentation and type hints.
+When developing with GraphQL APIs, using a GUI tool that leverages introspection to provide documentation and type hints is helpful.
 Some of the tools we use include:

-There are plugins available for various IDEs to make your development experience more seamless.
+Plugins are available for various IDEs to make your development experience more seamless:

-There are a number of tools to generate code from GraphQL APIs.
-At Highnote, we make heavy use of GraphQL Code Generator to generate TypeScript definitions and SDKs for use with GraphQL.
+There are several tools to generate code from GraphQL APIs.
+At Highnote, we heavily use GraphQL Code Generator to generate TypeScript definitions and SDKs for use with GraphQL.